-EMC has its head in the cloud … and rightly so for a company that's helping businesses build Web-based computing systems with its data storage products and services.
+EMC helps businesses build Web-based computing systems with its data storage products and services.
 Its hardware and software platforms enable enterprises to store, manage, protect, and analyze massive volumes of data.
-EMC also offers data security products through its RSA Security business and virtualization software through majority-owned VMware.
-The company serves both large, FORTUNE 500 organizations and smaller businesses across many industries.
-Banks, government agencies, ISPs, and manufacturers are among its customers.
-EMC serves a global client base from facilities and partners worldwide; it generates nearly half its sales outside the US.
+EMC also offers data security products through its

-The US is the company's largest market, accounting for nearly 55% of sales.
-The EMEA (Europe, Middle East, and Africa) and Asia-Pacific regions contributed about 25% and about 15%, respectively.
-EMC saw growth across all geographic markets in 2013.
+The US is the company's largest market, accounting for 55% of sales.
+The EMEA (Europe, Middle East, and Africa) and Asia-Pacific regions contributed about 28% and about 13%, respectively.
+EMC saw growth in the US, but sales fell across the board elsewhere.

 Sales and Marketing

 The growing trends of cloud computing and big data are transforming information technology, requiring companies to find new partners and invest in new products.
 EMC sees this as a huge growth opportunity and is focused on creating a product and services portfolio to meet these emerging needs.
-Research and development expenses in 2013 were about 12% of revenue, on par with spending from the prior year.
+Research and development expenses in 2014 were about 12% of revenue, on par with spending from the previous two years.

 Mergers and Acquisitions

 In July 2015 EMC acquired Virtustream, which develops technology that helps customers move their applications to cloud-based IT environments.
 The deal was valued at about $1.2 billion.